robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

     constructor(private http: Http) { }
     ```

 1. For the API that we are using (SailsJS based), it requires that we set the HTTP option to allow credentials so that the session cookie can be passed back and forth, else it will always think you haven't logged in.
+Add this varaible to the TodoService class.

     ```TypeScript
     private options = new RequestOptions({ withCredentials: true });